 What Makes a Property Deed Valid

-In Arizona, you cannot transfer ownership of real estate with a handshake or a verbal promise.
+You cannot transfer ownership of real estate with a handshake or a verbal promise.
 The law requires a written document, signed and delivered by the person transferring the property (or their authorized agent).
 This applies to any estate of inheritance, freehold, or lease longer than one year.

 No estate of inheritance, freehold, or for a term of more than one year, in lands or tenements, shall be conveyed unless the conveyance is by an instrument in writing, subscribed and delivered by the party disposing of the estate, or by his agent thereunto authorized by writing.

 A.R.S. § 33-401(A)Beyond the writing requirement, every deed must be signed by the grantor and acknowledged before an authorized officer, such as a notary public.
-The acknowledgment confirms that the person signing the deed is doing so voluntarily and is who they claim to be.
+The acknowledgment confirms that the person signing is doing so voluntarily and is who they claim to be.

 When Defects Do Not Invalidate a Deed

 Mistakes happen.
 A notary might make an error in the acknowledgment certificate, or a technical requirement might be overlooked.
-Arizona law provides a safety net: once a deed with an acknowledgment defect has been recorded with the county recorder, it is treated as properly acknowledged from the date of recording.
+The law provides a safety net: once a deed with an acknowledgment defect has been recorded with the county recorder, it is treated as properly acknowledged from the date of recording.

 A deed or conveyance that contains any defect, omission or informality in the certificate of acknowledgment, or for which there is any failure to perform a duty or meet a requirement in the taking of the acknowledgment, and that has been recorded in the office of the county recorder of the county in which the property is located shall be deemed to have been duly acknowledged on and after the date of its recording.